-My work has always consisted of some variation of building products.
+My work consists of some variation of building products in a creative form.
 There is a pure joy in building and launching creative products.
-Building a product is like planting a seed while experimenting with new ideas and bringing chaos in order or helps to escape chaos.
+Building a product is like planting a seed which allows for experimenting with new ideas.
+Pursuing creative projects either bring chaos in order or helps to escape chaos.
 It brings hope and sense of aliveness.
-The journey of building products has given me insights on various topics.
-My work is still in progress.
-Below you will find my past and present product stories.
+The journey of building products has given me insights on various topics which has been fruitful in my professional life.
+Below are some of the creative projects I have woked on.